Knicks' Mitchell Robinson: Not listed on injury report

 • 1 min read

-Robinson (ankle) is not listed on the injury report ahead of Friday's game versus Portland, Stefan Bondy of The New York Post reports.
+Robinson (ankle) has been removed from the injury report ahead of Wednesday's game versus the Nuggets.

-Robinson missed Wednesday's win over the Raptors for rest purposes, with that game being the second of a back-to-back set, but he'll get back out there for Friday's game.
-Robinson is averaging 4.9 points, 9.3 rebounds and 1.2 blocks in 19.7 minutes per game this season.
+Robinson took his standard rest day on the first leg of this back-to-back set Tuesday, but he'll be back in action with his usual workload Wednesday evening.
+Robinson is averaging 4.7 points, 9.1 rebounds and 1.1 blocks per game this season.

 More News